Mikulski a rising name in Burgundy wine tradition

 One of the rising stars of the otherwise closely knit community of Burgundy winemakers, François has turned a handicap into an advantage.

-Based in Meursault, Mikulski makes first growth wines as well as a more general Bourgogne Aligoté white wine that surprises because of its pure mineral taste with a hint of the buttery flavor that characterizes Meursault or Chablis.
+Based in Meursault, Mikulski makes first growth wines as well as a more general Bourgogne Aligoté white wine that surprises because of its pure mineral taste with a hint of the buttery flavour that characterises Meursault or Chablis.

 That is no accident.
 Mikulski uses Aligoté vines that were planted in 1929 and 1948, well before he was born.
 They have a relative low yield in grapes that he lets mature well and then keeps in big cool vats for freshness.